ranaabarghout/UniKP/README.md

 # Footer
 [(Back to top)](#table-of-contents)

+If you use this code or our models for your publication, please cite the original paper:

+Han Yu, Huaxiang Deng, Jiahui He et al. Highly accurate enzyme turnover number prediction and enzyme engineering with PreKcat, 18 May 2023, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-2749688/v1]

 <!-- Let's also add a footer because I love footers and also you **can** use this to convey important info.